Common Artist Questions Answered: Episode II

 A: Yes and no. Yes, if you update regularly and develop an interesting storyline.
 That way, you attract attention, a loyal readership, and you show everybody how dedicated you are.
 No, if your entries are going to be unrelated or sporadic like maybe once every few months, because then you show everybody how undedicated you are.
 Realize up front that maintaining a good blog takes time, effort, and commitment.
 If you do it right, you'll benefit.

 Q: I paint big-- between 3 x 5 feet and 4 x 6 feet.
 I'm having lots of trouble showing and selling my work.
 Any suggestions?
 Are there special galleries or places to show big art?

 A: Here's the deal with big art-- people who buy big art (and galleries that show big art) generally like it to be by big artists, big in name that is.
-A few galleries cater to commercial concerns like corporate clienteles who need art for large spaces, but again, they tend to have very specific requirements for what they show.
+A few galleries and design firms cater to commercial concerns like corporate clienteles who need art for large spaces, but again, they tend to have very specific requirements for who and what they show.
 The truth is that most people who buy big art do so to impress, and one of the best ways to impress is with the stature and reputation of the artist who makes it.
-So if you're early in your career or are still building your resume, think about sizing down.
-Big paintings are OK to a point; they generally make your smaller pieces look better-- kind of a coattail effect.
+So if you're early in your career or are still building your resume, think about making art in a range of sizes.
+Big art is OK to a point; it generally makes your smaller pieces look better, kind of like a coattail effect.
 But the key here is to think seriously about producing more medium or smaller sized works, not only because they take up less wall space (and storage space), but also because they're more affordable.
 In general, the more options you can offer to buyers size-wise, especially early on in your career, the better.

 Services for Artists and Collectors